GlashOfficial/bookmaster/README.md

 ## Description
 This program can read & understand books in PDF format and answer any questions from contents in the book!

+Bookmaster uses Google's Gemini Pro LLM and Generative AI Embeddings with FAISS Vector Database and provides users with an interactive and simple UI using Streamlit ✨

 ## Getting Started

 ### Dependencies